 Scams or hustlers were involved

 In extreme cases, the seller might have grounds to back out of a contract if they’ve been swindled, or agreed to sell the house for an incredibly low price.
-Schorr’s experienced this in the case of elderly sellers getting offers from aggressive buyers.
+Schorr experienced this in the case of elderly sellers getting offers from aggressive buyers.
 “These are extenuating circumstances, but I’ve represented between three to five sellers in cases like this over the past year,” he says.
 In his experience, the sales price has to be blatantly below the market value — a lowball offer won’t void the contract for the seller.

-A seller can’t invoke any of these contingencies, but in the event that a buyer does, both parties walk away without repercussions.
-Most sellers would be disappointed to find themselves back at square one, but if you were looking for a way out, any willful cancelling on the buyer’s end using a contingency would be a blessing in disguise.
+A seller can’t invoke any of these contingencies, but in the event that a buyer does, both parties can walk away without repercussions.
+Most sellers would be disappointed to find themselves back at square one, but if you were looking for a way out, any willful canceling on the buyer’s end using a contingency would be a blessing in disguise.

 What happens if the seller cancels the contract?

 If the seller chooses to fight the contract, they’ll be entering a long legal process.
-In the event the buyer wins, the seller is legally compelled to sell the property to the buyer, and may even be ordered to leave the home by the court and forced to pay the buyer’s legal fees.
+In the event the buyer wins, the seller may be legally compelled to sell the property to the buyer, and may even be ordered to leave the home by the court and forced to pay the buyer’s legal fees.

-The buyer can sue the seller.
+The buyer can sue the seller

-If the court finds that the seller acted in “bad faith,” the buyer may be entitled to compensation in addition to recovering the money they already spent on the property.
+If the court finds that the seller acted in bad faith, the buyer may be entitled to compensation in addition to recovering the money they already spent on the property.

-The buyer can place a lien on the property.
+The buyer can place a lien on the property

-The listing agent can sue the seller.
+The listing agent can sue the seller

 Not only did the seller sign the contract for the sale of the home, but they also signed the listing agreement with their agent.
-Failure to complete the contract does give the agent grounds to sue the seller.
+Failure to complete the contract may give the agent grounds to sue the seller.
 If the listing agent takes legal action against the seller, the seller may be on the hook to pay the agent the promised commission on the property, even if the sale doesn’t take place.

-You may be forced to attend mediation.
+The seller may be forced to attend mediation

-In some states, like California, if the buyer and seller can’t reach an agreement around termination of the contract, they’re required to attend mediation sessions before heading to the arbitration courtroom.
+In some states, like California, if the buyer and seller can’t reach an agreement around termination of the contract, they’re typically required to attend mediation sessions before heading to the arbitration courtroom.
 This could resolve the dispute with less legal fees than court, but will also draw out the process further.

 Need to back out of a contract?
 Keep these tips in mind

-Appeal to your buyer, person to person.
+Appeal to your buyer, person to person

-In the National Association of Realtor’s Buyer-Seller Dispute Resolution System (DRS), the organization suggests the two parties try to resolve the issue in a negotiation process via their agents before roping in a neutral third party.
+In the National Association of Realtors’ Buyer-Seller Dispute Resolution System (DRS), the organization suggests the two parties try to resolve the issue in a negotiation process via their agents before roping in a neutral third party.

-If sickness or a change in finances makes it necessary to keep your home, try explaining it to your buyer through your agent or attorney.
+If sickness, family emergency, or a change in finances makes it necessary to keep your home, try explaining it to your buyer through your agent or attorney.
 These aren’t legally sound reasons for ending a contract, but the buyers may have compassion for your plight.
 Asking the buyer to see the experience through your eyes could help save you legal fees.
 If a buyer is sympathetic to the seller’s circumstances, they’re less likely to pursue legal action.
-It might just take reimbursing their expenses for the buyer to walk away.
+It might be as simple as reimbursing the buyer’s expenses and asking them to walk away from the deal.

-Offer a refund, and more.
+Offer a refund

 Don’t expect a buyer to walk away for free, especially if you don’t want to share your reasoning for ending the contract.
-At bare minimum, a buyer will likely expect to be reimbursed for the expenses incurred in the closing process, you’ll need to offer some cash to let them down easy.
+At bare minimum, a buyer will likely expect to be reimbursed for the expenses incurred in the closing process, including inspection and appraisal fees.

 Disclaimer: This article is meant to be used as a helpful guide, and is not to be taken as legal advice.
 If you need legal help with a real estate contract, please contact a skilled real estate attorney.